AbhasGanguli/Expense_Tracker/README.md

 The Expense Tracker CLI Tool is a command-line application built using Python and PostgreSQL that helps users efficiently manage and track their expenses.
 It allows adding, updating, deleting, and summarizing expenses based on date and month.

 **#Features**
-1.Add new expenses with a description, amount, and category.
+1. Add new expenses with a description, amount, and category.
-2.List all recorded expenses in a tabular format.
+2. List all recorded expenses in a tabular format.
-3.Update existing expenses by modifying the description or amount.
+3. Update existing expenses by modifying the description or amount.
-4.Delete expenses based on their unique ID.
+4. Delete expenses based on their unique ID.
-5.Summarize total expenses for a specific month or date.
+5. Summarize total expenses for a specific month or date.
-6.Automatically create the database and table if they do not exist.
+6. Automatically create the database and table if they do not exist.

 **#Prerequisites**
 Before running the application, ensure the following dependencies are installed:
-`1.Python 3.11 or higher`
+`Python 3.11 or higher`
-`2.PostgreSQL 15 or higher`
+`PostgreSQL 15 or higher`

 **#Required Python packages:**
-`1.psycopg2`
+`psycopg2`
-`2.tabulate`
+`tabulate`

 **#Installation**
 Step 1: Clone the Repository: